Prostaglandin: Cyclooxygenases

 However, while COX-1 and COX-2 are both located in the blood vessels, stomach and the kidneys, prostaglandin levels are increased by COX-2 in scenarios of inflammation and growth.

 Prostaglandin E synthase

 Prostaglandin E2 (PGE2) — the most abundant prostaglandin — is generated from the action of prostaglandin E synthases on prostaglandin H2 (prostaglandin H2, PGH2).
-Several prostaglandin E synthases have been identified.
-To date, microsomal prostaglandin E synthase-1 emerges as a key enzyme in the formation of PGE2.
+Several prostaglandin E syntheses have been identified.
+To date, microsomal (named as misoprostol) prostaglandin E synthase-1 emerges as a key enzyme in the formation of PGE2.

 Other terminal prostaglandin synthases

-Terminal prostaglandin synthases have been identified that are responsible for the formation of other prostaglandins.
+Terminal prostaglandin syntheses have been identified that are responsible for the formation of other prostaglandins.
 For example, hematopoietic and lipocalin prostaglandin D synthases (hPGDS and lPGDS) are responsible for the formation of PGD2 from PGH2.
 Similarly, prostacyclin (PGI2) synthase (PGIS) converts PGH2 into PGI2.
 A thromboxane synthase (TxAS) has also been identified.

 Prostaglandin-F synthase (PGFS) catalyzes the formation of 9α,11β-PGF2α,β from PGD2 and PGF2α from PGH2 in the presence of NADPH.
 This enzyme has recently been crystallized in complex with PGD2 and bimatoprost (a synthetic analogue of PGF2α).